Where's Wally?: Magazine

 A series of geographical magazines for children was published in the United Kingdom, Ukraine, Ireland, Australia, New Zealand, South Africa, Portugal, Poland, Brazil, Spain, France, Hungary, Czech Republic, Malta, Bulgaria and Russia, called Wally's World.
 In each issue Wally travelled to a different country or region of the world giving the reader interesting facts.
 52 issues were published from January 1997 to January 1998, when Wally's History of the World began, focusing more on history than geography.
 The first issue was given away free with the last issue of Wally's World.

 Comic strip

-For several years in the early and mid-1990s, Where's Wally? was turned into a Sunday newspaper comic/puzzle, drawn by Stephan Martinière, and distributed by King Features Syndicate.
-The strip was later translated and reworked for international markets, including releases in book form in the US, using the regional name 'Waldo'.
+For several years in the early and mid-1990s, Where's Waldo? was turned into a North American Sunday newspaper comic/puzzle strip, drawn by Stephan Martinière and distributed by King Features Syndicate.
+The strip was later translated and reworked for international markets.

-Several activity books of the comic strip were released in the mid-1990s:
+Several activity books of the comic strip were released in the mid-1990s under both Where's Waldo? and Where's Wally? branding: